CSD 500 Research Methods in Speech-Language Pathology (3)

 CSD 521 Diagnostic Practicum in Speech-Language Pathology (2)

 Supervised clinical experience in the principles and procedures necessary for assessment of speech and language disorders.
 Includes experience with obtaining case histories, collecting, analyzing and interpreting assessment data for consideration of differential diagnosis.
 Clinical report writing is a component of this diagnostic practicum.
 Students will work on diagnostic teams which meet weekly with their supervisor.
 (Prerequisite: CSD 502, 504, 506P.
-To be taken either prior to or concurrently with CSD 501, 503, 506L.)
+To be taken either prior to or concurrently with CSD 501, 503, 506L.
+Successful completion of CSD 506P with a minimum final grade of C.)

 CSD 522 Audiology/Aural Rehabilitation Practicum (1)